AdobeDocs/experience-manager-cloud-service.en/help/security/jwt-credentials-deprecation-in-adobe-developer-console.md

 ---
 title: JWT Credentials Deprecation in Adobe Developer Console
-description: Learn about the impact of JWT credentials deprecation in Adobe Developer Console
+description: Learn about the impact of JWT credentials deprecation in Adobe Developer Console on AEM
 ---

 # JWT Credentials Deprecation in Adobe Developer Console {#jwt-credentials-deprecation-in-adobe-developer-console}